 Now you can point a shadow casting light source on the talent.
 You also need to properly set up the Luminosity, Ambient, Diffuse properties of the ADJUSTER.
-Please watch this tutorial section if you’re not familar with the talent lighting basics.
+Please watch this tutorial section if you’re not familiar with the talent lighting basics.

 You can also adjust the shadow position relative to the billboard in order to align it to the feet.

 But it is always better not to directly light the feet to hide the alignment problems, especially if the talent walks around.

 Please only use the Allow Virtuals mode if you absolutely need the virtual lighting, because it has a drawback: it can make the talent image a bit blurry because of the back and forth lens distortion applied during the render.

 Automatic positioning of the billboard

-If you want the talent to be able to walk around virtual objects, or to be able to walk greater distances while displaying the reflection in correct positions, the methods above are insufficent.
+If you want the talent to be able to walk around virtual objects or to be able to walk greater distances while displaying the reflection in correct positions, the methods above are insufficient.
 You need means to have the billboard follow the talent's actual position in 3D.

 Using a tracker

-The most reliable way to do this is attaching a tracker device on the talent, e.g. a Stype Follower, an Antilatency Tag, or a Vive Tracker etc. The most ideal if the tracker is the integral part of the same system you use for camera tracking (e.g. Stype Red Spy and Stype Follower), otherwise you have to align their coordinate systems yourself.
+The most reliable way to do this is attaching a tracker device on the talent, e.g. a Stype Follower, an Antilatency Tag, or a Vive Tracker, etc. The most ideal is if the tracker is an integral part of the same system you use for camera tracking (e.g. Stype Red Spy and Stype Follower), otherwise, you have to align their coordinate systems yourself.

 In order to use this functionality select Tracking for Auto Position mode and specify the tracking device.